About

 lkijewski@seachangecap.org

-Lindsay is an instructor at the University of Pennsylvania School of Social Policy and Practice, where she teaches graduate coursework in nonprofit governance and serves on the School’s Standing Committee on Race and Social Justice.
+Lindsay is an adjunct faculty member at the University of Pennsylvania School of Social Policy and Practice, where she teaches graduate coursework in nonprofit governance and serves on the School’s Standing Committee on Race and Social Justice.
+She serves on several boards and committees, including the University of Virginia IDEA Fund (Charlottesville, VA), the HealthSpark Foundation’s Grants & Programs Committee (Colmar, PA), and the Advisory Board of the Sustained Collaboration Network (National).
 She holds a Master of Science in Nonprofit Leadership from the University of Pennsylvania and a Bachelor of Arts from the University of Virginia.

 Grant Deadlines